 Yeah, yeah, we all know, drink a lot of fluids.
 Ideally, the kitchen gremlins will jump in to help, and bring small quantities of various things every 1-2 hours or so.
 If there are no live-in gremlins, consider stocking the patient’s fridge with mini servings ready to grab and go.

-- flavored or not (I recommend Lacroix which comes in many zero calorie flavors)
+- for flavored fizzy water, I recommend Lacroix or Bubly both of which come in many zero calorie flavors

 - clear broths (beef, chicken, vegetable)